httpwg/http-extensions/draft-ietf-httpbis-cookie-same-site.md

 The `SameSite` attribute is inappropriate for some important use-cases.
-In particular, note that content intended for embedding in a cross-site contexts (social networking widgets or commenting services, for instance) will not have access to such cookies.
-Cross-site cookies may be required in order to provide seamless functionality that relies on a user's state.
+In particular, note that content intended for embedding in a cross-site contexts (social networking widgets or commenting services, for instance) will not have access to same-site cookies.
+Cookies may be required for requests triggered in these cross-site contexts in order to provide seamless functionality that relies on a user's state.

-Likewise, some forms of Single-Sign-On might require authentication in a cross-site context; these mechanisms will not function as intended with same-site cookies.
+Likewise, some forms of Single-Sign-On might require cookie-based authentication in a cross-site context; these mechanisms will not function as intended with same-site cookies.

 # Privacy Considerations